LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 /media/pi/USBDRIVE/rasp_pi_retroarch_conf_backups
 ```
+The autoscript we installed also made it possible to shutdown the Raspberry Pi from RetroArch XMB by:
+Main Menu > Quit RetroArch

 While playing a game if you notice a little lag from the time you press a button and when the character on the game moves, then you may want to turn on Run Ahead Mode.